Halloween Havoc (1995)

 The 1995 Halloween Havoc was the seventh annual Halloween Havoc professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on October 29, 1995, from the Joe Louis Arena in Detroit, Michigan for the second consecutive year.
 In 2014, all of WCW's Halloween Havoc PPVs became available on WWE's streaming service, the WWE Network.
+The event had 120,000 ppv buys.

 Production

 Background

 Halloween Havoc was an annual professional wrestling pay-per-view event produced by World Championship Wrestling (WCW) since 1989.
 As the name implies, it was a Halloween-themed show held in October.
 The 1995 event was the seventh event in the Halloween Havoc chronology and it took place on October 29, 1995, from the Joe Louis Arena in Detroit, Michigan for the second consecutive year.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.